 - Location: Glen Nevis, Fort William

+Ben Nevis is a huge mountain in the Scottish Highlands.
 The most popular route up Ben Nevis is, unsurprisingly, known as the Tourist Track.
 It is the most straightforward and direct route up the mountain, from Achintee in Glen Nevis to the summit cairn.
-The route is also variously known as the Mountain Track or Pony Track – probably because it goes up a mountain and the path is well enough made that you could take a pony up it.
-There may be more serious historical reasons behind the names, but it helps you get an idea of the path: compared with the more demanding CMD (Carn Dearg Meadhonach) scramble ridge, it’s the simple option.
+The route is also variously known as the Mountain Track or Pony Track – the Tourist Track doesn't sound that adventurous, and frankly makes people underestimate how difficult it is.
+You're going to feel pretty unequipped in shorts and flip-flops, guidebook in hand and camera around your neck.
+Still, compared with the more demanding CMD (Carn Mor Dearg) scramble ridge, it’s the simple option.

 Ben Nevis is purportedly the hardest mountain (and highest peak) of the Three Peaks Challenge.
-That’s why people tend to do it first.
+That’s why people tend to do it first if they're taking the 24 hour challenge.
 You get a great feeling of accomplishment as you make it to the summit and can kind of convince yourself that it’s all downhill from here… taking in the highest peak in England and highest peak in Wales kind of way!